 What we would like you to do:

-- Please ensure all taps are turned off thoroughly to avoid any dripping.
+- Ensure all taps are turned off thoroughly to avoid any dripping.

-- Please put a plug in the sink when washing your dishes and vegetables.
+- Put a plug in the sink when washing your dishes and vegetables.

-- Please run your washing machine and dishwasher when it is fully loaded.
+- Run your washing machine and dishwasher only when it is fully loaded.

-- Please turn off the tap when brushing your teeth or shaving.
+- Turn off the tap when brushing your teeth or shaving.